memgraph/docs/mage/query-modules/python/xml_module.md

 For the XPath demonstration, [**this**](https://www.w3schools.com/xml/cd_catalog.xml) file will be used.

 The XPath expression is going to be `".//CD[YEAR='1988']"`, which will return all CD elements with attribute year equaling 1988.
-Note that XPath expressions cannot be absolute paths, because of the Python implementation of XPath, so `.` is used as an XPath prefix for this example, meaning the search is started from the current(root) element.
+Note that XPath expressions cannot be absolute paths because of the Python implementation of XPath, so `.` is used as an XPath prefix for this example, meaning the search will start from the current (root) element.

 ```cypher
 WITH "https://www.w3schools.com/xml/cd_catalog.xml" AS xmlUrl